 It is a combination of knowing how to read and the desire to do so.
 It’s crucial, of course, that we teach children the skills that will allow them to read, and in fact, for the last several years America’s schoolchildren have shown steady growth in reading acuity.
 But what I call reading behavior–the practice of lifelong readers–extends beyond the ability to pronounce words or select the main idea from a passage.
+Rather, the desire to read grows from the knowledge that print offers something wonderful and meaningful in a person’s life.
+Many of today’s teachers point with pride to the numerous trade books now found in classroom libraries and used for instruction.
+School librarians are different.
 5 Things Every School Library Website Should Have.
 I ran across this article the other day outlining the 5 "essentials" that every school website should have.

 Naturally, it got me thinking about my own library's web presence.
 I'm one of those nerdy people who actually really loves tinkering with web design.
 Don't get me wrong, I'm no code writer, but given a little time and a few tools, I can make, if nothing else, a huge mess good effort.
 Additionally, I probably spend more time than I should poking around other school library websites too - just trolling for inspiration and such.